Font Converter

 CDN Caching

 CDNs cache fonts at edge locations worldwide, reducing latency for global users.
 Most CDNs respect Cache-Control headers.
+If you are deciding between self-hosting and a third-party CDN, the self-hosted vs CDN font comparison breaks down the performance, privacy, and cost trade-offs of each approach.

 Cloudflare